 Cancer arises from the uncontrolled growth of cells.
-Cancer is caused by harmful changes (mutations) in the genetic messages (genes) which control the growth and division of cells.
+Cancer is caused by harmful changes (mutations) in the genetic messages (genes) which control the growth and division of cells which prevent them from being able to do their jobs effectively.
+We receive one complete copy of our genes from our mother and another from our father.
 It is the accumulation of multiple mutations over many years that disrupts the growth control of the cell and allows a normal cell to grow without control, and eventually become a cancer.

 Most cases of cancer occur in the absence of a significant family history, and are not inherited.
 In these families the mutations causing the cancer occur only in the tumor itself and are all acquired after birth.
 Although the cause is seldom known, these acquired mutations may be the result of environmental or hormonal exposures, or mistakes which can occasionally occur when a cell divides.
 Acquired gene mutations cannot be passed from one generation to the next, so this type of cancer is considered "sporadic" (a chance event) and not hereditary.
 Just by chance, some families have several members affected with sporadic cancers.

 The interaction of multiple minor genes and environmental influences may also increase the risk of developing cancer.
 Although little is known in this area, it is possible, for example, that individuals with a moderate family history of cancer may be more susceptible to cancer-causing agents in the environment.
 This type of moderately increased cancer risk can be called a "familial" risk.
 At this time, we do not have genetic testing available for familial cancers and instead rely on family history interpretation.